fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-WeIt was decided to design the communication between server and client in order to make communication independent from the type of graphical interface chosen by the user.
-Therefore, the server server therefore always sends the same messages regardless of whether the client has chosen to play withvia CLI or GUI.
-Furthermore, two types of information are sharexchanged: those relating to the game and those useful for monitoring and managing the connection status of clients (PING).
+We decided to design the communication between server and client in order to make communication independent from the type of graphical interface chosen by the user.
+Therefore, the server always sends the same messages regardless of whether the client has chosen to play with CLI or GUI.
+Furthermore, two types of information are shared: those relating to the game and those useful for monitoring and managing the connection status of clients (PING).

-Inside the server, there is a class that represents the virtual view associated with each client, on which the controller calls the methods which are then forwarded to the physical client throughvia the network.
+Inside the server, there is a class that represents the virtual view associated with each client, on which the controller calls the methods which are then forwarded to the physical clients through the network.

-The messages have been divided into: Request (server -> client) and Response (client -> server).
+Messages have been divided into: Request (server -> client) and Response (client -> server).